• info@discoveraltitude.com

 How to get to the trailhead of Baruntse base camp?

-There is two main access to Baruntse Base Camp of which the first is landing at Lukla airport then trek along the beautiful Hinku valley and lastly over the Mera-La, through the remotest region of SetoPokhari to Baruntse base camp.
+There are two main access to Baruntse Base Camp the first is landing at Lukla airport then trekking along the beautiful Hinku valley and lastly over the Mera-La, through the remotest region of SetoPokhari to Baruntse base camp.

-How much do the Baruntse climbing permits costs?
+How much does the Baruntse climbing permit cost?

-Likewise, it cost only half $250 USD per person during the Autumn season (September, October, and November); and moreover, it is much cheaper if you come to the summit during the summer (June, July, and August) and winter season (December, January, and February) which only cost $125 USD per person.
+Likewise, it costs only half USD 250 per person during the Autumn season (September, October, and November); moreover, it is much cheaper if you come to the summit during the summer (June, July, and August) and winter season (December, January, and February) which only cost USD 125 per person.

-on this expedition, we also combine the summiting Mera peak as part of the preparation for Baruntse climbing which separately cost $250 USD per person.
+on this expedition, we also combined the summiting of Mera Peak as part of the preparation for Baruntse climbing which separately cost USD 250 per person.

-After all this pandemic of covid-19 and restrictions around the world and all because of protocol to follow many had halted their goal of climbing Baruntse so, after the slow revival of tourism in Nepal our company Discover Altitude specially offers reasonable discount offers on a group basis for Baruntse Expedition on the year of 2022 and 2023.
+After all this pandemic covid-19 and restrictions around the world, all because of protocol to follow many had halted their goal of climbing Baruntse so, after the slow revival of tourism in Nepal our company Discover Altitude specially offers reasonable discount offers on a group basis for Baruntse Expedition on the year of 2024 and 2025.
 Please inquire for details if you are in the group.

 Highlights